Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

 <br>

-## Gatsby & JAMstack!
+## Gatsby & Jamstack!

 There you have it.
 We’re not saying that other generators aren’t up to the task (indeed, there are numerous options on the market), but simply that we feel Gatsby makes a much stronger argument than the others.
 From our own experiences, it’s a tried and tested method that we’ve yet to supersede.

-The next time you’re developing a JAMstack project, why not give Gatsby a try?
+The next time you’re developing a Jamstack project, why not give Gatsby a try?

 [{% image /assets/images/get-an-estimate.png Get_an_estimate get-an-estimate %}](https://naturaily.com/get-an-estimate){:target="_blank"}